Alfresco/docs-alfresco/content-accelerator/latest/configure/alfresco-audit-configuration.md

 ### Enable/Disable Action Audit

 Audits are enabled/disabled on an individual action basis.
 To toggle the configuration, open your config (stage or search), open your module, and edit your action.
 A toggle should appear in the Advanced Properties section of the action.
 Enabling the action audit will tell OC to generate audits when this action is executed.
-Disabling the action audit will tell OC not to generate audits when the action is executed (Note: the action executor itself will still be run, but the audit generation code will not be executed).
+Disabling the action audit will tell OC not to generate audits when the action is executed (The action executor itself will still be run, but the audit generation code will not be executed).

 ### Configure Audit Event Name and Event Description